Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 Do you remember the URL for your asset bundle in ARpoise?
 It has this form, whereby "ExampleArtist" contains your own account name: **hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace**

+The URL for a trigger image is almost the same:
+- Replace "AssetBundles" with "TI".
-The URL for a trigger image is almost the same, but you replace "AssetBundles" with "TI", and of course replace the asset bundle file name with the name of your image, for instance:
+- Replace the asset bundle file name with the name of your image.

-hiddenhistoriesjtown.org/artists/ExampleArtist/TI/kome-kanji.jpg
+- Example: **hiddenhistoriesjtown.org/artists/ExampleArtist/TI/wind-kanji.jpg**